altera-fpga/altera-fpga.github.io/docs/linux-embedded/drivers/sd-emmc/sd-emmc.md

 * SD Card DDR50 mode is not functional in Agilex™ 5 and Agilex™ 3 device due to CRC errors observed in the SD Card interface.
 Please refer to the [350306](https://community.altera.com/kb/knowledge-base/why-does-agilex%E2%84%A2-5-agilex%E2%84%A2-3-fpgas-fail-to-boot-from-sd-card-in-ddr50-mode/350306) KDB.
 * Agilex 5 ES (Engineering Sample) fails to boot from SD Card and eMMC devices operating in SDR104, HS400 and HS200 modes.
 Please refer to the [350691](https://community.altera.com/kb/knowledge-base/why-does-agilex%E2%84%A2-5-fpga-es-fails-to-boot-from-sdcard-and-emmc-devices-in-sdr104-/350691) KDB.
 * SD Card SDR12 mode in U-Boot requires a driver source code workaround in 26.1 release.
 Please refer to the [351127](https://community.altera.com/kb/knowledge-base/why-does-the-sdemmc-u-boot-driver-fail-to-select-the-sdr12-mode-for-agilex%C2%AE-5-fp/351127) KDB.
+* U-Boot fails to boot from SD Card in High Speed Mode in 26.1 release in Agilex™ 5 and Agilex™ 3 production devices when the SOFT PHY  Clock is different than 200 MHz.
+A temporary workaround for this problem, you can enable a tuning mechanism.
+Please refer to [353736](https://community.altera.com/kb/knowledge-base/why-does-u-boot-fail-to-boot-from-sd-card-in-sd-high-speed-mode-in-agilex%C2%AE-5-and/353736) KDB.

 ## Notices & Disclaimers